brunscii/astro-blog-site/src/content/blog/Programming/bitburner.md

 ### Scripting

 The scripting portion of the game is the real bread and butter, the meat and potatoes, the main kit and caboodle.
 The purpose of this game is to help people learn coding concepts in a fun way.
 The scripting language they use is a beginner friendly version of JavaScript called Netscript.

+If you have ever written JavaScript, ECMAscript, TypeScript, or any of the other JS variants then you will be quite adept in scripting in this game.
+The game gives you a basic editor styled after either vim or nano, with much of the "intellisense" style autocompletions and suggestions.
+The games suggestions are a nice touch as it gives a similar popup style tooltip that let's you see the documentation of the Netscript libraries.
+This gets you started quickly so you don't have to spend your time reading documentation.

+The game has a built-in library called NS.
+<br/>NS is the basic functionality for the game.
+It includes the hack, weaken, and grow functions.

+**For a full list of the basic Netscript functions look [here](https://bitburner.readthedocs.io/en/latest/netscript/netscriptfunctions.html)**

+Later in the game you will get to the bladeburner portion of scripting where you can control the purchase of servers and joining factions.
+This speeds up late gameplay.
+As I have not reached that part of the game yet I'll just have to put that into part 2 of this blog.
+I'll link to it here when I figure it out.